clach04/pebble_watchface_framework/README.md

 Simple Tutorial 3
 -----------------

-1. Import into CloudPebble, click https://cloudpebble.net/ide/import/github/clach04/watchface_framework/ to import
+1. Import into Cloud CodeSpace - see Instructions section
 2. Add a Resource (lower left corner), load a TTF font, e.g. upload the .ttf files from https://www.fontsquirrel.com/fonts/permanent-marker
 3. Name the resource `FONT_50` - 50 means scale to 50 (optional enter in the CHARACTERS field `[0-9:.]` to only use the characters needed for time, makes watchface smaller), Click Save.
 4. Edit `watch_config.h` add line `#define FONT_NAME RESOURCE_ID_FONT_50` add after (or replace) '#undef FONT_NAME' to match resource name above